Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Introduction

 We call this phenomenon the ``Inflation Property'' (see Theorems \ref{thm:add_improve}, \ref{theorem:canon_multiplicative}).
 This property is in tension with the traditional notion that shrinking $\theta_{MN}$ towards zero often leads to better generalization.

 The Inflation Property can be heuristically understood by the following two core intuitions:

-\begin{itemize} \item Recall that the Johnson–Lindenstrauss lemma (JL) states that a random Gaussian projection matrix (with isotropic variates) is approximately an isometry.
-The connection to JL is most apparent in the noiseless regime where $\hat{\theta}_c=c\Pi_X\beta$.
-When $\Sigma$ is sufficiently anisotropic, $c>1$ can be thought of as increasing lengths to account for the structure of the tail.
-Indeed, in the noiseless isotropic regime, $c_{opt}=1$. \item In the noiseless case,
+\begin{itemize} \item Recall that the Johnson--Lindenstrauss lemma (JL) states that a random Gaussian projection matrix (with isotropic variates) is approximately an isometry.
+The connection to JL is most apparent in the noiseless regime (the regime where $\eps=0$ a.s.) because $\hat{\theta}_c=c\Pi_X\beta$ (where $\Pi_X:=X^T(XX^T)^{-1}X$).
+When $\Sigma$ is sufficiently anisotropic, choosing $c>1$ (in Equ. \ref{equ:def_theta_hat}) can be thought of as increasing lengths to account for the structure of the tail.
+Indeed, in the noiseless isotropic regime, the optimal $c$ from Equ. \ref{equ:def_theta_hat} to use is 1. \item In the noiseless case,

 As a result, in order for $c>1$ (and hence the Inflation Property to hold), we require that: